tushar-sharma/tushar-sharma.github.io/_posts/2013-10-18-how-vim-saved-my-day.md

 “How do you do it here”, I asked hoping if there was a trick.

 “You have to do it manually”, he continued, “No other way”.
-Taking cognizance of my crestfallen face he said, “Don't worry.
+Taking cognisance of my crestfallen face he said, “Don't worry.
 There's no hurry.
 You can take few days as you are new”, he said.

 With those words he left me with this task.
 Nothing peeves a programmer more than doing a monotonous repetitive work.
 But as every cloud has a sliver lining, similarly every problem too has a smarter solution.